en

 Nagoya Station

-Follow in their path and visit many locations around Nagoya such as Nagoya Station and its surroundings, Osu, and the popular local Coffee Chain called Komeda’s Coffee.
+Follow their path and visit many locations around Nagoya, such as Nagoya Station and its surroundings, Osu, and the popular Nagoyan coffee chain called Komeda’s Coffee.

 Location: Nagoya (名古屋)